 - In the "System Variables" click on the button “Ny…”.

-In the new dialog for System variables variable name value type
+- In the new System Variables dialog box for the variable name, write:

-(just copy this text and paste it where) and give the variable value:
+- … or copy the text above and paste it and give it the variable value:

 - Click on OK.